AdobeDocs/workfront.en/help/classic/manage-work/tasks/task-information/planned-hours.md

 You must define the value of Planned Hours for tasks and issues if you want to use the Resource Management tools in Adobe Workfront.

 You can modify the value of Planned Hours on tasks, depending on the Duration Type of the tasks.
-For more information about modifying Planned Hours on tasks in relation to the Duration Type of the tasks, see [Update task Planned Hours based on Duration Type](#planned-hours-and-duration-type).
+For more information about modifying Planned Hours on tasks in relation to the Duration Type of the tasks, see [Update task Planned Hours based on Duration Type](#update-task-planned-hours-based-on-duration-type).

 You can modify the value of Planned Hours on issues at any time.

 You cannot modify the value of Planned Hours of projects, as they are a calculated sum of all Planned Hours of all the tasks on the project.

-## Update task Planned Hours based on Duration Type
+## Update task Planned Hours based on Duration Type {#update-task-planned-hours-based-on-duration-type}

 You can only update Planned Hours on tasks if the tasks have a certain Duration Types.